File Encryption Solution Framework (FESF) for Windows

 - Start With Best in Class Code — FESF provides all the infrastructure needed to demonstrate a working dynamic per-file encryption/decryption product.
 Starting with this code, your team adds the customization (such as unique user interface, encryption policy, and key management) that differentiates your product and provides your unique added value.

-- Customization Entirely in User Mode — All the customization your team will need to perform can be done in user-mode, using C or C++.
+- Customization Entirely in User Mode — All the customization your team will need to perform can be done in user-mode, using the language of your choice.
 Of course, OSR is ready to help if your product requires extensive customization including changes to kernel-mode code.

 - Encrypt Files Anywhere — Your policy can include encryption anywhere: On your local drive, on a server onsite or in the cloud, on a USB or other removable media device – wherever you like – and it just works.

 - Performance — An encryption solution has to be secure and it has to be reliable, that’s a given.
 And while customers are willing to accept some overhead for encryption operations, performance is certainly among the top issues with which per file encryption solutions struggle.
 That’s why engineering team members expended a great deal of effort designing performance into FESF from the beginning.
 From the on-disk structure, to a streamlined interface model to the way we’ve implemented the file system filtering: Performance was a number one goal.

 - Efficiency — Encrypted files remain small, even including encryption header and key information.

 - Interoperability — Everyone runs an anti-virus solution on their computer.
 Users expect an encryption solution to “play well” with whatever other software they have running on their machines.
 FESF was designed using the Isolation Filter approach, based on the “same stack” file system filter model OSR pioneered back in the mid-90s and that is officially endorsed by Microsoft.
 The result: Dramatically increased interoperability with all types of other file system filters.

 - One-time License Fee – NO Royalties.
 In addition to the broad terms of licensure, FESF can be licensed for a one-time fee, and you may ship your product to end users anywhere in the world without royalties.